 why be clothing conscious?

 Our habits regarding clothing impact the global environment, our personal health, and social environments worldwide.
 Clothing is the second most polluting industry in the world.
 It is second to the oil industry and the apparel industry is a large driver of the oil industry, as it demands a large quantity of crude oil as raw material for textiles.
+Natural clothing can improve these habits and have significant and long lasting effects on our health and the environment.

 Unfortunately, the trend right now is buying more product and more often.
 Retailers are spitting out 52 fashion seasons a year and the fabrics they’re using are not made to last, nor are they intended to.
-The production is polluting, the wear cycle is polluting, and the disposal is polluting.
+The production of synthetic clothing is polluting, the wear cycle is polluting, and the disposal is polluting.

-When buying natural fibers, you get more bang for your buck.
+When buying natural clothing, you get more bang for your buck.
 Clothing made with natural fibers have a longer product lifespan, with a tendency to not pill or become bacteria laden (which can cause additional wear).
-Natural fiber clothing can stay in your regular wardrobe cycle much longer than their synthetic fast fashion counterparts.
+Natural clothing can stay in your regular wardrobe cycle much longer than their synthetic fast fashion counterparts.

 our impact with natural clothing